hafe/dockers/README.md

 ------------------
 * Human users are in a singleton (shared by all regions) LDAP server.
 * OpenStack Kilo is used since containers use Ubuntu 15.04 as base and its OS packages.
+* Some ugly patches applied to Keystone which will break soon, FIX!
 * A mysql-5.6-galera cluster (3 containers) is started per region
+* Keystone configured to use Fernet tokens
 * mysql async master/slave replication between the master cluster and slave clusters
+* Some reuse from the OpenStack kolla project, see ref below

 Build container images
 ----------------------